Fused multiply-add for Python

 For manual installation (if you're a developer or just really keen on getting the bleeding edge version of pyfma), there are two possibilities:

-- Get the sources, type
+- Get the sources, do

-python3 setup.py install.
+pip install ..
 This does the trick most the time.

 - As a fallback, there's a CMake-based installation.
 Simply go